antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 ![](_static/images/MolOncCRC/onco_plot_nunes.png "onco_plot_nunes.png").

 To investigate mutation in each individual sample for this cohort select in the main menu the WES/WES module and select somatic mutations.

-Select as variant hg38 - CRC nunes (Nature 2024) OncoKB only.
+* Select as variant hg38 - CRC nunes (Nature 2024) OncoKB only.
 If you choose as list mode summary you see immediately a list of genes which look familiar do you see genes which play in pivotal role in (CRC) cancers.

-Now switch to de detailed list mode and click 'next'.
+* Now switch to de detailed list mode and click 'next'.
 Here you see all the reported mutation with  their specifics at you disposal.
 In which patient is which  mutation reported.
-If you click on details of a patient at top and this will guide you to the genomic location of e.g APC mutations if you zoom out 2 x  20 times.
-You see all the different reported mutatios for the APC gene.
+If you click on details view  of a patient at the  top and this will guide you to the genomic location of e.g APC mutations if you zoom out 2 x  20 times.
+You see all the different reported mutations for the APC gene.
 Hoovering over the small coloured blocks you can also see the details for the different mutation categories.

 ![](_static/images/MolOncCRC/APCexample_detail.png "APCexample_detail.png").

-KRAS and BRAF mutations oncogenecis driver genes in cancer.
-Do the same as for the APC gene for  KRAS and  BRAF, it is more convenient to entr the gene symbols in the box and click next.
+KRAS and BRAF mutations are oncogenecis driver genes in cancer.
+Do the same as for the APC gene for  KRAS and  BRAF, it is more convenient to enter the gene symbols in the box and click next.

 Q: After some zooming what do you notice  when comparing  by eye balling the mutation of APC vs BRAF / KRAS.
+A: APC has many and different mutations on multiple  locations compared to KRAS and BRAF.

 ![](_static/images/MolOncCRC/KRASexample_detail.png "KRAS_detail.png").

 ![](_static/images/MolOncCRC/BRAFexample_detail.png "BRAF example_detail.png").

-A: APC has many and different mutations on multiple  locations compared to KRAS and BRAF.

 Q: Which mutation type in BRAF is the most prominent.
-A: V640E also often reported as V600R and is an activation mutation.
+A: V640E also often reported as V600R and is an activating mutation.

-Up to now we have investigated the transcriptome and genomics data separately except some annotation of hypermutations which was the result of the genomics analysys.
+Up to now we have investigated the transcriptome and the genomics data separately except some annotation of hypermutations which was the result of the genomics analyys.

-Q: If you want find out what patient with or without a certain mutation  have certain effect on regualtion or you want to analyse specific mutation with clinical parameters of the patients.
+Q: If you want find out what patient with or without a certain mutation  have  effect on regulation you want to analyse specific mutation with clinical parameters of the patients.
 What do you need ??.

 A: Annotate this cohort with the mutations for each patient.

-In r2 you can easeiy with somatic variation module annotate each sample in a cohort.
+In r2 you can easely with somatic variation module annotate each sample withthe mutation status in a cohort.

 ![](_static/images/MolOncCRC/BRAF_select_som.png "BRAF.png").

+* Make a track for BRAF and KRAS mutation.
-In ths case you see the tabe again for each BRAF mutation the cohort, scroll down and click build a track, select the proper column for track annotation and OK.
+In ths case you see the tabe again for each BRAF mutation the cohort, scroll down and click build a track, select the proper columnor track annotation and OK.
 Select the 1063 dataset and click next.
-You can name the track, change group name and / or the track color.
+You can name the track, change group name and / or the track colr.

 ![](_static/images/MolOncCRC/Create_track.png "BRAF.png").